 Access Control System has long been a cornerstone of any organization’s physical security.
 With such importance placed on access control, we are now seeing providers doing 'Access Control as a Service' or ACaaS.

 Technology is advancing and now keyless systems provide equal or better security compared to their traditional counterparts.
 Having a physical lock on your door does no longer guarantee your security while modern-day access control systems are able to alert you remotely when a door or window in your property is open.

 Electronic access control is a means of providing restricted access to a place or an area by authorization given through an electronic system, consisting of a processor, a door lock and a reader of credentials.

-Cloud technologies gain a strong presence in the area of security, and access control is not an exception.
+Cloud technologies gain a strong reputation in the area of security, and access control is not an exception.
 Every year more and more companies choose to outsource their security systems to a third party that implements a cloud-based technology.
-That is not surprising because a cloud-based access control system takes your security to a new level.
+That's not surprising because a cloud-based access control system takes your security to a new level.

 In this article, we will be breaking down two main components of multi-door access control system, providing various prices of such systems in the market, and shed some light as to whether you should start with a multi-door system, or buy a single-door system and then upgrade to a multi-door one.

 As technology evolves, access control advances too.
 A new model of security succeeds legacy safety methods and tools.
 Mobile phones are starting replace keys and fobs, PINs and passwords.